Garlic-Chipotle Southern Fried Chicken

 Gently lay each piece into the frying pan, skin-side down.
 As you add each piece to the oil, you may have to increase the heat slightly, as the cold chicken will bring down the temperature of the oil.

 Once all the pieces have been dredged, place your baking sheet next to the fry pan.
 Clean your tongs, but be sure to dry them completely before inserting back into the oil.
 You’ll get the best color on the first side, so don’t be tempted to turn them over too soon.

 Once the chicken has been turned over and each piece is fully golden, remove it from the oil and place onto the rack.
 Bake for approximately 10-15 minutes, or until the thickest part of the chicken is cooked through.
 Serve immediately.

 - February 1, 2008

 Use a thermometer to make sure the oil is at the correct temperature.
 It shouldn’t be too hot or the food will burn before it cooks.
 Also, if the oil is too cold, the chicken will just soak up the fat and be greasy.

 Any cut of chicken can be used for this recipe; we prefer chicken breasts.

 Use a wire or oven-proof, non-stick cooling rack.
-By elevating the chicken, it will not sit fat while baking.
-The hot air of the oven will get right underneath and keep it crunchy on all sides.
+By elevating the chicken, it will not sit in fat while baking.
+The hot air of the oven will circulate underneath and keep it crunchy on all sides.